WeblateOrg/weblate/docs/vcs.rst

 assign him the SSH key generated in Weblate and grant him access to all repositories you want.

+On Hosted Weblate, adding ``weblate`` user is enough to grant the service access to the repository.
+Once you invite the bot, it accepts the invitation within five minutes.
+This is same as described in :ref:`hosted-push`.

 Customizing Git configuration
 +++++++++++++++++++++++++++++